dylancase/Capstone1-HCA/Readme.txt

 Personal Fouls are only modestly affected, probably not enough of an effect for the home cooking theory to be the full picture of Home Court Advantage

-Free Throw Percentage not really affected much, makes sense, not very demanding kind of play, even if players are fatigued from travel or elevation, also not something a referee can affect.
+Free Throw Percentage not really affected much, makes sense, not very demanding kind of play, even if players are fatigued from travel or elevation, also not something a referee can affect

 Why is HCA declining?